Submissions

 Other remarks:

 Double opening (“) and double closing (”) quotation marks and regular font are used in citing.
-Single opening and closing quotation marks (‘’) are used in citing words, syntagms or sentences of existing citation (cit.cit).
-If one or more parts of a sentence is under quotation marks order of punctuation marks is: ”1,
+Single opening and closing quotation marks (‘’) are used in citing words, syntagms, or sentences of existing citation (cit.cit).
+If one or more parts of a sentence are under quotation marks order of punctuation marks is: ”1,

 If whole sentence is under quotation marks order of punctuation marks is: .”2